As an Amazon Associate I earn from qualifying purchases.

 Skinny Strawberry Chocolate Chip Muffins

-- 1 and 1/2 cups whole wheat flour you may also use all-purpose or a combination of both
+- 1 and 1/2 cups whole wheat flour you may also use all-purpose or a combination of both; be sure to measure properly

 - 1 teaspoon baking powder